ikkurthis1998/message-frontend/README.md

 # message-frontend

-Global messaging app, login/signup and send your message for everyone to see.
+Global messaging app, login/signup and broadcast your message for everyone to see.

 Live link: https://message-r8.netlify.app/